Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Steve R. Secrist

-Steve R. Secrist is vice president, general counsel and chief ethics and compliance officer for Puget Sound Energy and its Washington-based parent company, Puget Energy.
+Steve R. Secrist is senior vice president, general counsel, and chief ethics & compliance officer for Puget Sound Energy and its Washington-based parent company, Puget Energy.

-With more than two decades of utility experience, Secrist is responsible for the corporate legal, compliance, audit and environmental services departments.
-He is an advisor to the board of directors and senior management on areas including corporate and securities law, business transactions, litigation, environmental, compliance, labor and employment, real estate and general commercial law.
+With more than two decades of utility experience, Secrist is responsible for the corporate legal, compliance, claims and environmental services departments.
+He is an advisor to the board of directors and senior management on areas including corporate and securities law, business transactions, litigation, environmental, compliance, labor and employment, real estate, and general commercial law.

 Secrist has a bachelor’s degree from the University of Washington and a juris doctor degree from the University of Puget Sound School of Law, now a part of Seattle University.